-Price & transaction limits
+Price and transaction limits

 Transaction limits have always been a dealbreaker for us.
 Like GetAccept, PandaDoc doesn’t have transaction limits that can bottleneck your usage.

-As e-signature software solutions, both GetAccept and DocuSign can help your customers sign documents — but their scope of involvement in preparing and sending your document greatly varies.
+As e-signature software solutions, both GetAccept and DocuSign can help your customers sign documents faster — but their scope of involvement in preparing and sending your document greatly varies.

 The platform isn’t designed to help you create documents, but the editor will allow you to add signature and text fields to your document as part of the preparation phase.

 This approach comes with some serious downsides.
 If a contract that you sent for e-signature requires adjustments, you’ll need to fix that contract offline in an editor like Microsoft Word, then re-upload and send it again.

 On the other hand, GetAccept covers a much wider scope of your process.

-By default, GetAccept is asking for a larger share of your document workflow (and your budget) with their pricing structure.
-However, they may be a better fit if you want to put most of your contract management tools in one place.
+However, GetAccept may be a better fit if you want to put most of your contract management tools in one place.

 Are you looking to connect your business to other software platforms and solutions that you use on a regular basis?
 If so, GetAccept and DocuSign are both armed with a wide variety of integration tools to help you do exactly that.

-On the other hand, DocuSign only offers basic connections with Box, Salesforce, and OneDrive at the basic level while saving the bulk of its integration capabilities for users who pay for their Advanced Solutions plan.
+On the other hand, DocuSign only offers basic connections cloud-based storage services like Dropbox and Google Drive at anything below the Enterprise level, saving the bulk of its integration capabilities for users who pay for their Advanced Solutions plan.

 If you’re using mainstream technology tools, GetAccept probably has you covered through Zapier if they lack a native integration.
 If not, DocuSign may be a better option.